 Raw, solid wood, like you find in drawers, is a different story.
 Since it’s not sealed, spores, and therefore a musty smell, can penetrate the wood.
 In this case, we spray on the Decon 30 and wipe it everywhere – inside and out.
 Don’t forget the underneath of your furniture piece too!

 If we were painting this piece, we would seal it first with Zinsser B-I-N Primer.
 B-I-N is a shellac-base primer that not only prevents bleed through on furniture, like mahogany, but seals in odours too.
 Zinsser also makes a clear B-I-N primer, which I would love to use to preserve the natural wood on this piece.
 However, we haven’t been able to find clear B-I-N locally.

 You can’t go wrong with B-I-N as a stain AND odour blocker under paint!
 We learned that the hard way when we initially sprayed our drink station – another sewing table makeover.
 We had to re-paint the top after getting bleed through.

 Below we’re conducting a scratch test with a variety of primers and paint; we’ll have a post for you soon on the results of that.
 But I can tell you that B-I-N outperforms all other primers in our test for durability and stain blocking.

 How to Get Smell out of Old Furniture – Before and After

-Although we’re not ready to make over this MCM-style sewing table, we DO have many creative sewing machine table upcyles to inspire if you’re wondering what to do with those!
+Since the wood is looking beautiful now, we’re debating doing anything more to it.
+But we DO have many creative sewing machine table upcyles to inspire if you’re wondering what to do with those!